 SEO-HOHO: Keyword research, landing pages & content planning

-Once this is done, turn to the products you most want to sell over the holidays: where are they ranking?
-If they’re on page 2 or 3, I’d recommend:
+Once this is done, turn to the products you most want to sell over Christmas: where are they ranking?
+If they’re on page two or three, I’d recommend:

 - Make sure that the strongest and most authoritative pages on your site also link to these important product pages, as well as your email, social and advertising campaigns.

 - Make sure your link building and digital PR efforts include links to these important products – too often companies mainly try to send links to the homepage of their site.
-This isn’t entirely necessary – if you write a good press release, article or advertisement for a third party publication, exclusive offer etc, you can link directly to that page to give it some more authority – authority which will last for much longer than just the Xmas period.
+This isn’t entirely necessary – if you write a good press release, article or advertisement for a third party publication, or have an exclusive offer, you can link directly to that page to give it some more authority – authority which will last for much longer than just the Christmas period.

 - Over the festive period, the people browsing your site are busier than ever and trying to cram in some online shopping on their lunch break or on the bus.
-Make sure to optimise your title tags and meta descriptions as well as you can for the user: the person buying a gift for a loved one.
+Make sure to optimise your title tags and meta descriptions for the user: the person buying a gift for a loved one.
 Make sure to add USPs and special offers in there – the descriptions will be a little different to what they usually are throughout the year.

 Content-wise, it’s a really good idea to create guides on shopping for specific people on your site.
 Do some keyword research: